Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 After Seven Years

 After seven years, Madeline couldn't take it any longer.
 She consulted an attorney about a divorce.
-Apparently, Travis heard her on the telephone because before she could file, he filed first.
-He accused Madeline of a lot of things that she never did.
+Apparently, Travis heard her on the telephone.
+Then he took the first step to get the upper hand by filing first.
+In the lawsuit, he accused Madeline of a lot of evil things that she never did.

 They stayed in the same house during the divorce proceeding which lasted 18 months.
-Madeline felt obligated to still help Travis who was confined to a wheel chair.
+Madeline felt obligated to care for Travis who was confined to a wheelchair.
 After all, she had vowed to be with him in sickness and in health.

 Travis had called his three sisters and two brothers to take him to the courthouse while Madeline went alone.
 Madeline got there first and was sitting in a chair when she saw one of the brothers pushing the wheelchair with Travis in it.
 Because he had no legs, his pants were pinned up and he was probably sitting on the pants legs.